 Grant Description:

-Preparing the Next Generation of Urban Food and Agriculture Changemakers is a 13-month leadership and skill building program to engage urban, at-risk teens in community-based food systems education and urban agriculture centered on social justice and food security.
-Working collaboratively with Rutgers Cooperative Extension faculty and staff and community partners, the project team will implement Changemakers in Jersey City and Camden, New Jersey.
-The proposed project will empower youth of diverse backgrounds to learn about sustainable local food systems through urban agriculture and by working with and in their communities.
-This program will be modeled on successful programs that focus on urban agriculture and will focus on social justice to examine food access, food security, and health disparities.
-Through culturally responsive teaching, teens will also gain valuable leadership skills as they plan and implement a food systems action plan and become changemakers in their communities.
+The project will empower youth to learn about local food systems through urban agriculture and by working with and in their communities.
+This program builds on successful models that focus on urban agriculture and emphasizes food access, food use, and health.
+Through hands-on instruction, teens will also gain leadership skills as they plan and implement a food systems action plan and contribute to their communities.

 Contact(s):